ethersphere/bee-docs/docs/learn/DISC/erasure-coding.md

 | Insane   | 31       | 97   | 32%  | 48            | 65%            |
 | Paranoid | 90       | 38      | 240.5%    | 18               | 494%              |

 For each redundancy level, there are **m + k** = 128 chunks, where **m** are the data chunks (shown in column "Data Chunks") and **k** are the parity chunks (shown in column "Parities").
-If the number of chunks in the data being uploaded are an exact multiple of **m**, then the percent cost of the upload will simply equal the one shown in the chart above in the "Percent" column for the corresponding redundancy level.

-#### Exact Multiples

-For example, if we are uploading with the Strong redundancy level, and our source data consists of 321 (3 * 107) chunks, then we can simply use the percentage from the "Percent" column for the Strong level - 19.6% (63 parities / 321 data chunks).

-#### With Remainders

-However, generally speaking uploads will not come in exact multiples of **m**, so we need to adjust our calculations.
-To do so we need to use the table below which shows the number of parities for sets of chunks starting at a single chunk for each redundancy level up to the maximum number of data chunks for that level.
-Then we simply sum up the total parities and data chunks for the entire upload and calculate the resulting percentage.
+The "Percent" and "Percent Encrypted" columns show percent of "parity overhead" cost increase from using erasure coding for normal and encrypted uploads respectively.

+### Cost Calculation for Smaller Uploads

+To find the percent increase in cost for uploads of less than 128 chunks, refer to the table below:

+***Table C:***
 | Security | Parities | Chunks | Percent     | Chunks Encrypted | Percent Encrypted |
 |----------|----------|--------|-------------|------------------|-------------------|
 | Medium   | 2        | 1      | 200%        |                  |                   |